fabricecordelieres/IJ-Toolset_AggregatesAndMTs/README.md

 As the toolset extracts many parameters, it might be worth exploring if some of them are correlated.
 Therefore, the scripts allows retrieving the correlation coefficients of doublets of parameters and provides a display as a correlogram from a single, user selected, csv file.
 ![Example of output: correlogram](/illustrations/Example_correlogram.jpg?raw=true) **_Example of output: correlogram_**

+# How to use it ?
+## Versions of the software used
+Fiji, ImageJ 2.1.0/1.53f

+## Additional required software
+None

+## How to install and use the macro/toolset ?
+**_ImageJ/Fiji Toolset:_**
+1. Simply copy the toolset to the Fiji's installation folder, in macros/toolset subfolder.
+2. From Fiji's toolbar, click on the last button (red double arrow) and select the toolset from the dropdown menu.
+3. Two new buttons should now be visible: click on the one corresponding to the step to perform and follow the instructions.

+**_Python Script:_**
+1. Have your data ready on your Google Drive, placed in a single folder at the root of your drive (no subfolder).
+You can simply drag-and-drop one of the output/Results folder to your drive.
+2. Have the Python Script ready:
+        1. Click on the ["Open in Colab"](https://colab.research.google.com/github/fabricecordelieres/IJ-Toolset_AggregatesAndMTs/blob/main/Python_Script/AggregatesAndMTs.ipynb) link in the GitHub repository.
+        2. 4.
+In the new window, select "File/Save a copy in Drive".
+3. Run the first cell by pressing the play button.
+4. Run the second cell by pressing the play button: a pop-up window should be displayed asking to gain access to the content of your drive.
+Follow the instructions.
+5. Run the third cell by pressing the play button: you'll get presented with drowdown list allowing you to select the folder where the data are stored, and the parameters to be plotted.
+6. Run the forth cell by pressing the play button: all data will be plotted.
+7. Run the fifth cell by pressing the play button: you'll get presented with drowdown list allowing you to select the file from which the correlogram should be plotted.
+8. Run the sixth cell by pressing the play button: the correlogram will be plotted.